 2018 – Collaborating with Royal Flush to put a new spin on Caramel

-Currently working as musical director for Bass Choir and as a music facilitator with Bristol Beacon, Ngaio has a few strings to her musical bow.
+Currently working as a music facilitator with Bristol Beacon, Ngaio has a few strings to her musical bow.

 Sharing skills and knowledge has always been something that she’s been interested in and with a background on youth work, she holds a Level 2 Certificate in safeguarding, how to work with difficult students and how to recognise warning behaviour.
 She is also trained in Mental Health Youth and now is able to accommodate teaching 1 on 1.
 Her rates match those that are suggested by the Musicians Union and to try and keep them accessible she also accepts concessions.